 On this date, Mother Nature made her presence felt during one of the most memorable games in National Hockey League history.
-Also, there was plenty of overtime drama and some coaches that were in need of updating their resumes.
+Also, there was plenty of overtime drama and some coaches who were in need of updating their resumes.
 The THW time machine is gassed up and ready to take us on our daily journey through the decades to relive all the best from May 20.

 Turn Off the Fog Machine

 The Buffalo Sabres hosted their first-ever Stanley Cup Final game on May 20, 1975.
-This should have been a memorable night on its own, but it became one of the most memorable games in quite some time.
+This should have been a memorable night on its own but it became one of the most unforgettable games in quite some time.
 The combination of a hot and humid night outside and no air conditioning inside of the Memorial Auditorium caused a thick fog to rise from the playing surface.

 The conditions made it impossible to play at times and the game was stopped on multiple occasions to have all the players skate around to try to break up the fog.